undergroundwebdesigns/capistrano-supervisor-resque/README.md

-# Capistrano Resque
+# Capistrano Supervisor Resque

-Basic tasks for putting some Resque in your Cap.
+Based on the Capistrano Resque plugin https://github.com/sshingler/capistrano-resque

+Capistrano task for managing resque workers and schedulers when the server uses supervisord to manage individusal processes.

 ### In your Gemfile:

 ```
-gem "capistrano-resque", "~> 0.1.0"
+gem "capistrano-supervisor-resque", "~> 0.1.0"
 ```

 ### In your Capfile:

 ```
-require "capistrano-resque"
+require "capistrano-supervisor-resque"
 ```

 ### In your deploy.rb: